owncloud/ios-app/README.md

 * 🕹 Multi-select with drag and drop features for efficient file management
 * 👑 Using iPadOS features for pro users
 * ✅ Certificate management and password manager integration for boosting security
+* 🏳️‍🌈 Multiple UI themes with dark and light colors
 * 🚢 Free on the AppStore
 * 🇪🇺 Localised in many languages
 * 📱iOS 11+